Mental health support for veterans, their families and carers

 SSAFA helps those who currently serve and those who have served in our Armed Forces and their dependant families.
 They can obtain assistance in the form of grants if needed and signpost people to organisations who help with housing, debt advice, training and mental health problems.

 Veterans at Ease is a north east based charity helping veterans and their families deal with post-traumatic stress disorder (PTSD) and other combat stress related issues.
 The charity is run by veterans for veterans.
 Veterans at ease operate from two locations – one office in Durham and the other office based at Jarrow Hall.
 They also offer an outreach service to veterans that don’t have the resources to travel.

-Veterans’ Wellbeing Assessment and Liaison Service (VWALS) is a new mental health and wellbeing service to support veterans, their families and carers living in the North East of England.
+Veterans’ Transition Intervention and Liaison Service is a mental health and wellbeing service to support veterans, their families and carers living in the North East of England.
 It provides a single point of access to the range of mental health support services which already exist across the region, making it easier to get signposted to the right help and support.
 VWALS also provide a wellbeing group for families and carers of serving military and veterans.
 Veterans and their families can access VWALS directly themselves or may be referred from their GP or another health, social care or third sector service.